lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session02_see.md

 - Or, if your team has designated provider clinics, you can select by provider name.
 - Note: This will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
 You can see the de-activated clinics in column I.
 - Follow the instructions in **Box A2.**
-- After filtering, click add all.
+- After filtering, click "add all."
 Fine tune your selections by double-clicking on the clinic name in column A (to remove) or column C (to add).

 ### 5. To view your team patient data and your team trends click on "Get-Patient-level Data."
 We will not do this in-session today.
 - **You already have a fresh data UI file to work with already in your team data folder.**